wso2-extensions/apim-km-auth0/docs/config.md

 ## Follow the instructions below to configure the third-party Key Manager

 ### Step 1 : Prerequisites

+_Please note that this is supported only from the API Manager 3.2.0 onwards_.

 1. Create an Auth0 account.
 Get the URL for the tenant. and then sign into the dashboard.